 What is Two Factor Authentication (2FA)?

-The name two factor authentication sounds complex to a lot of people.
+The name two-factor authentication sounds complex to a lot of people.
 Chances are you’ve already used it in some capacity, but didn’t know it by that name.

 Instead of just relying on an account name and password, you can add a second level of protection before people get access.
 This is important when you think of how many times you hear of security problems from large companies.
-It’s doubly important if you tend to use the same account name and password on multiple sites like my friend.
+It’s more important if you use the same account name and password on multiple sites like my friend.

-Online Services that Use 2FA
+Popular Services that Allow 2FA

-Granted the above companies are household names, but there are smaller players too.
+Most of the above companies are household names, but there are smaller players too.
 The best way to find out who offers this security feature is to go to https://twofactorauth.org/

 This is a site started by Josh Davis, an Amazon engineer.
 The site provides a number of ways to find sites that use two factor authentication and additional information.
 The site is very easy to use and presents the information in a nice grid.